-Artist and vendor Jeff Taylor writes about his experience with religion and freedom in rural America.
+Artist and vendor Jeff Taylor writes about his epiphany before Easter.